kilpkonn/msc-thesis/main.typ

   ],
 ) <motivation-example-1>

-We can see that converting the result from the service to `FooResponse` and wrapping it in `Some(Json(...))` can be automatically generated just by making the types match.
+We can see that converting the result `service_res` from the service to `FooResponse` and wrapping it in `Some(Json(...))` can be automatically generated just by making the types match.
 This means that term search can be used to reduce the amount of code the programmer has to write.

-In @how-programmers-interact-with-code-generation-models[p.
-19] they suggest that code generation tools are used in two different modes.
+When investigating common usage patterns among programmers using large language models for code generation, @how-programmers-interact-with-code-generation-models[p.
+19] found two patterns:
 1. They are used to reduce the amount of code the programmer has to write therefore making them faster.
   They call it the _acceleration mode_.
 2. They are used to exploring possible ways to complete incomplete programs.
-  This is mostly used when the programmer is new to the libraries they are touching and is unsure how to continue.
+  This is mostly used when a programmer is using new libraries and is unsure how to continue.
   They call this usage pattern as _exploration mode_.

-They found that both modes are common usage patters among programmers using large language model based code generation tools.
 We argue that the same patterns can be found among programmer using term search.

 In acceleration mode, term search is not as powerful as language models, but it can be more predictable as it has well-defined tactics that it uses rather than deep neural networks.
 There is not so much "wow" effect - it just produces code that one could write by trying different programs that type-check.

-However, we hope there is a bigger advantage for term search in _exploration mode_.
+However, we expect term search to perform well in _exploration mode_.
 @how-programmers-interact-with-code-generation-models[p.
 10] finds that programmers tend to explore only if they have confidence in the tool.
 As term search only produces valid programs based on well-defined tactics, it is a lot easier to trust it than code generation based on language models that have some uncertainty in them.

 == Research Objectives
 The main objective of this thesis is to implement tactics-based term search for a programming language Rust.
+The algorithm should:
+- only produce valid programs i.e. programs that compile
+- finish fast enough to be use interactively while typing
+- produce suggestions for a wide variety of Rust programs
+- not crash or cause other issues on any Rust program

 Other objectives include:
 - Evaluating the fitness of tactics on existing large codebases
 - Investigating term search usability for autocompletion

 == Contributions of the thesis
 In this thesis we make following contributions:
-1. In @background, we give overview of term search algorithms used in other languages and autocompletion tools used in Rust and mainstream programming languages.
+- @background gives an overview of term search algorithms used in other languages and autocompletion tools used in Rust and mainstream programming languages.
 We also introduce some aspects of Rust programming language that are relevant for the term search.
-2. In @design, we introduce term search to Rust by implementing it to the official language server of the Rust programming language.
-We discuss different use cases for it as well as the implementation details.
+- @design introduces term search to Rust by extending the official language server of the Rust programming language.
+  We discuss the implementation of the algorithm in detail as well as different use cases.
   In @tactics, we describe the capabilities of our tool.
-3. In @evaluation, we evaluate the performance of the tool.
+- @evaluation evaluates the performance of the tool.
 We compare it to mainstream tools, some machine learning based methods and term search tools in other programming languages.
-4. In @future-work, we describe future work that would improve our implementation.
+- @future-work describes future work that would improve our implementation.
 This includes technical challenges, but also describes possible extensions to the algorithm.

+We upstreamed our implementation to the official `rust-analyzer` on #link("https://github.com/rust-lang/rust-analyzer/pull/16092")[12th of February 2024].
+The archived version of the program can be found at #link("https://archive.softwareheritage.org/browse/origin/https://github.com/kilpkonn/rust-analyzer").

 = Background <background>
-In this chapter we are taking a look at what the term search is, how is it used and how are the algorithms for it implemented in some of the tools we've chosen.
+In this chapter we are taking a look at what the term search is, how is it used and how are the algorithms for it implemented in some of the tools we have chosen.
 We will also take a look at the type system of the Rust programming language to see how it relates to type systems of other languages that have tools for term search.
-In the end we'll briefly cover how autocomplete is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.
+In the end we will briefly cover how autocomplete is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.

 == Term search <term-search>
-Term search (often known as proof search) is generating programs (searching terms) that satisfy some type in given context.
+Term search is the process of generating terns that satisfy some type in a given context.
-It is often used in automated theorem proving.
+In automated theorem proving this is usually known as proof search.
+In Rust, we call it a term search as we don't usually think of programs as proofs.

 The Curry-Howard correspondence is a direct correspondence between computer programs and mathematical proofs.
-It is the basic idea in proof assistants such as Coq and Isabelle and also in dependently typed languages such as Agda and Idris.
+The correspondence is used in proof assistants such as Coq and Isabelle and also in dependently typed languages such as Agda and Idris.
 The idea is to state a proposition as a type and then to prove it by producing a value of the given type as explained in @propositions-as-types.

 For example, if we have addition on natural numbers defined in Idris as shown in @idirs-add-nat.